This keto chicken stew is perfect for when you’re craving a hearty meal in the winter, but it needs to be low in carbs and gluten-free.

 Simmer down the heat, and add the green beans, heavy cream, and xantham gum to the broth.

-The best way to serve this chicken stew is over cauliflower rice in individual bowls and garnished with freshly chopped parsley and green onions.
+The best way to serve this chicken stew is over cauliflower rice in individual bowls, garnished with freshly chopped parsley and green onions.

 Store any leftovers in the refrigerator for up to 3 days or freeze them for up to 3 weeks.